On this page:

 - Calcium and Vitamin D

 - Hope through Research

 Lactose is a sugar found in milk and milk products.
 The small intestine—the organ where most food digestion and nutrient absorption take place—produces an enzyme called lactase.
 Lactase breaks down lactose into two simpler forms of sugar: glucose and galactose.
 The body then absorbs these simpler sugars into the bloodstream.

 What is lactose intolerance?

-People sometimes confuse lactose intolerance with cow milk allergy.
-Milk allergy is a reaction by the body's immune system to one or more milk proteins and can be life threatening when just a small amount of milk or milk product is consumed.
-Milk allergy most commonly appears in the first year of life, while lactose intolerance occurs more often in adulthood.
+People sometimes confuse lactose intolerance with a milk allergy.
+While lactose intolerance is a digestive system disorder, a milk allergy is a reaction by the body’s immune system to one or more milk proteins.
+An allergic reaction to milk can be life threatening even if the person eats or drinks only a small amount of milk or milk product.
+A milk allergy most commonly occurs in the first year of life, while lactose intolerance occurs more often during adolescence or adulthood.1,2

 What are the symptoms of lactose intolerance?

 - abdominal bloating, a feeling of fullness or swelling in the abdomen